GRAAL-Research/poutyne/CONTRIBUTING.md

 ## Any contributions you make will be under the GPLv3 Software License
 In short, when you submit code changes, your submissions are understood to be under the same [GPLv3 License](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/GRAAL-Research/poutyne/issues)
+## Write bug reports with detail, background, and sample code

 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by [opening a new issue](https://github.com/GRAAL-Research/poutyne/issues); it's that easy!

-## Write bug reports with detail, background, and sample code

 **Great Bug Reports** tend to have: